imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 jobs when I was lucky enough to be employed, failed to understand why I didn't get any of the much better jobs I applied for.

-It came as a small comfort to learn that I was not alone - in fact it is well understood now that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness.
+I stumbled upon a section in Richard Wiseman's _59 Seconds: Think a Little, Change a Lot_ that claimed that research has shown that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness.
+It came as a small comfort to learn that I was not alone.

 I still don't fully grasp the extent to which these experiences have shaped my thinking and my behavior, but I have understood it well